 As the consistent adult in her life, you can buffer her experiences.
 Becoming available, reflecting on what might be going on, and showing her you are trying to understand can spur her to want to address her difficulties.
 You also can talk to her about seeing a therapist, a neutral person who can provide different insights on what she might be going through.
 It’s OK to ask for help and use the resources around us.

-Stephanie De La Cruz is a licensed mental health counselor with Center for Child Counseling.
+Stephanie De La Cruz is a licensed mental health counselor with Center for Child Counseling in Palm Beach County.